zalyoung/gitlab-handbook/content/handbook/finance/_index.md

 ### Fiscal Year

 A fiscal year is a one-year period that corporations use for accounting and budgeting.
 GitLab's Fiscal Year runs from February 1 to January 31.
+The fiscal year naming correlates to the ending month of the given fiscal year, for example FY25 is GitLab’s fiscal year running February 1, 2024 to January 31, 2025.

 - Q1: February 1 through April 30
 - Q2: May 1 through July 31